awsles/AzureExtensions/Ax.Cosmos/README.md

 The -Verbose switch can be used to display the actual time taken.

 ## Cmdlets
-This module provides the following commands
+This module provides the following commands:

 | Cmdlet | Description |
 | --- | --- |